 For the food

 We know that our food is a big part of the environmental impact of our business and we’re doing everything we can to keep that impact as low as possible.
-From our famous Southern African PERi-PERi chillies, to our chicken and chips, we’re looking at making sure we’re sourcing our food responsibly and having a positive social impact wherever we can.
+From our famous Southern African PERi-PERi chillies, to our locally sourced chicken and chips from the Ireland and the UK, we’re looking at making sure we’re sourcing our food responsibly and having a positive social impact wherever we can.

-Our Food Policy Championing our chicken Sourcing our food from all the right places
+Our Food Policy Chicken Welfare Sourcing our food from all the right places

 Making a change